themechanicalguy/DSA-Practise/5-recurssion/3-hard-combos/3-n-queens.md

    * @param {number} row - Current row to place a queen */ function backtrack(row) {
-    if (row === n) {
+    // Base case: If all queens are placed (row equals n), add the solution if (row === n) {
-      result.push(board.map((r) => r.join("")));
+      // Map each row to a string by joining its elements, and push to result result.push(board.map((r) => r.join("")));
       return;
     }
-    for (let col = 0; col < n; col++) {
+    // Try placing a queen in each column of the current row for (let col = 0; col < n; col++) {
-      if (isSafe(row, col)) {
+      // Check if the current position is safe if (isSafe(row, col)) {
         // Place queen
         board[row][col] = "Q";
-        cols.add(col);
+        // Mark the column and diagonals as occupied cols.add(col);
         posDiags.add(row + col);
         negDiags.add(row - col);